 One conservation practice does not fit every erosion problem.
 Your soils, climate, topography, and cropping system will require a unique set of measures.
 We can provide technical assistance to help you prevent erosion.
 Request a site visit or give us a call.

-Here’s a sampling of conservation practices that can be used.
-They are more effective when used in combination:
+Here is a sampling of conservation practices that can be used.
+These practices are more effective when used in combination:

 Filter strips and buffers slow water speed, filter pollutants, and trap sediment.
 They can be used to stop sediment from leaving the farm.
 Grass filter strips are effective on slopes less than 10 percent.
 Riparian buffers of native trees and shrubs protect streams and may be 40 to 300 feet wide, based on site conditions and stream width.